hansel-3/COMP30830-Project-Group3/generative_ai/Hansel's_Generative_AI_Document.md

         return redirect(url_for("login"))
     return "Protected content"
 ```
-After reading through the suggestions I decided to implement this protection using Flask's session.
+After reading through the suggestions I decided to implement this protection using Flask's `session`.
 A Flask session is a way to store small amounts of user-specific data across such as login status.
 It can be used to remember whether a user is logged in while they navigate a website.

 I then wanted a way to allow users to properly logout.
 This would involve closing the session.
 **prompt:** I track user login by using Flask session.
 How do allow users to log out in both my flask app and javascript using a logout button.